So you’re ready to take the jump into the wild world of Twitter.

 The approach you take to do these things comes from understanding how the platform works.
 So let’s see if we can remove the intimidation factor involved with getting started.

-Twitter is the 140 character messaging service that was originally developed for cell phones.
+Twitter is the 140 characters messaging service that was originally developed for cell phones.
 That’s the reason for the 140 character limit.
 Today, Twitter has morphed into more of an online service that puts you in the virtual room with a large potential audience.
 But what you’re probably wondering is how does this thing work?

 Imagine a giant cocktail party

 Imagine walking around the party listening in on everyone’s conversations.
-At first it’d seem pretty noisy until you zeroed in on a conversation you found interesting.
+At first, it’d seem pretty noisy until you zeroed in on a conversation you found interesting.
 Then you’d introduce yourself and join in.
 Once that conversation fizzles, you’d move on to the next.

 That’s what it’s like on Twitter.
-There are people chatting away, sharing ideas, opinions and links to websites and blogs.
+There are people chatting away, sharing ideas, opinions, and links to websites and blogs.
 You seek out the people talking about topics you’re interested in.
 Then you follow those people.

 ‘Following’ is Twitter’s fancy word for what you do when you want to see a person’s updates regularly.
 When people are interested in your updates, they become your followers.

 With each new connection you make, you extend the potential of your network.
 These Twitter connections can lead to deeper conversations in other mediums, such as connecting through email, blogs, phone calls or face-to-face meetings.
-As with any relationship there’s always the possibility of adding a new customer, client, audience member or some other unforeseen benefit.
+As with any relationship, there’s always the possibility of adding a new customer, client, audience member or some other unforeseen benefit.